 Nothing comes close to the fantastic experience of snorkeling at Yal-ku Lagoon.
 It is a hidden, yet enchanting place of legend.
 It contains a mix of salt and fresh water, which is so calm and clear that you feel like plunging in.

-Submerged rock formations create a fascinating underwater terrain and the ideal habitat for the exotic marine creatures which you can see perfectly while snorkeling, whether you simply float on the surface or dive underwater to see them.
+Submerged rock formations create a fascinating underwater terrain and the ideal habitat for the exotic marine creatures that you can see perfectly while snorkeling, whether you simply float on the surface or dive underwater.

 Bird watchers will be delighted with the area, which is abundant with various tropical species.
-Herons are especially prevalent but other water and shore birds are routinely sighted, such as cranes, pelicans, seagulls and egrets.
+Herons are especially prevalent but other water and shore birds are routinely sighted, such as cranes, pelicans, seagulls, and egrets.

 In and around the lagoon are several contemporary sculptures by Francisco Zúñiga.
 They’re not only hidden in the forest and gardens as you walk towards the lagoon, there are also some right out in the middle of the water.

-Open from 9:00 to 17:00 (all days).
+- Open from 9:00 to 17:00 (all days).

 You can go on a tour arranged by a tour desk at your hotel.

-From Playa del Carmen by bus and then taxi.
+- From Playa del Carmen by bus and then taxi.

-From Cancun by bus and then taxi.
+- From Cancun by bus and then taxi.

 Let us know if this article was useful for you